sujata91/SED-post-processing-script/README.md

-# SED_scripts to plot obs vs sim and calculate metrices
+Python script to plot obs vs sim and calculate metrices